kedhip/WyckoffTransformer/README.md

 # Installation
 1. Clone the repository
-3. Copy `pyproject.toml.CRP` to `pyproject.toml`, edit it as nesessary for your CUDA environment, run `poetry install`.
+3. Copy `pyproject.toml.zeus` to `pyproject.toml`, edit it as nesessary for your CUDA environment, run `poetry install`.
+The file won't work out-of-the-box.
+The simplest way is to remove the local wheels from `pyproject.toml`, and then use the instructions from the pytorch website.
 4. Log into WanDB, and configure your entity; or disable WanDB.
 Internally, we used `symmetry-advantage`.
 It can be configured in poetry:
 ```bash
 poetry self add poetry-dotenv-plugin